ibm-cloud-docs/account/iam-login_fedid.md

       ```
       {: pre}

    * Set an environment variable.
-Additionally, you can also set an environment variable on your system.
+Also, you can also set an environment variable on your system.
 For example, IBMCLOUD_API_KEY=api_key_string, where `api_key_string` is the custom value of the API key.
 After the environment variable is set, you can simply specify `ibmcloud login` from the CLI.

 For Windows 10 PowerShell, you want to use `'@key_file_name'` with single quotation marks around the key file name.
 {: tip}